Systematic search for singularities in 3D Euler flows: Solution approach

 We would like to point out that in \cite{HouLi2006}, the equations are posed on $[-2\pi, 2\pi]^3$ rather than $[-1/2, 1/2]^3$.
-We also note that with the normalization used here the times up to which \citet{k93,HouLi2006} were able to compute solutions of the Euler system~\eqref{eq:Euler} with the initial condition $\bbeta_0= \bbeta_\Kerr$ corresponding to, respectively, $t_1 = 108231$ and $t_2 = 110059$, which are significantly longer than the optimization windows $T$ we consider in this study.
+We also note that due to a different normalization, the times up to which \citet{k93,HouLi2006} were able to compute solutions of the Euler system~\eqref{eq:Euler} with the initial condition $\bbeta_\Kerr$ correspond to $t_1 = 108231$ and $t_2 = 110059$, respectively, and are significantly longer than the optimization windows considered in this study.

 \item[(4)] \ Hou's axisymmetric initial condition \citep{Hou:22:Euler}:

 where $\bds e_{\theta}$ is {the} unit vector in the azimuthal direction of the cylindrical coordinate system and $u_{\theta}$ is the angular velocity component given by